Alberto Melloni: Career

+He is chief editor for the project Conciliorum oecumenicorum generaliumqe decreta in Brepols's Corpus Christianorum and for the Mansi 3, a digital edition of all the church councils held in the course of history.
+He directs A History of the Desire for Christian Unity a multi-volume reference work on the history of Ecumenism ed by Brill.

+He published works on medieval canon Law, the church and the state in the Twentieth century, on the Conclave.

+He is a member of the Accademia dei Lincei, honorary member of the Accademia Rubiconia, alderman for the Académie internationale des sciences religieuses.

+Member of the board the Enciclopedia Italiana, Fondazione Carisbo, PostePay, he is presidente of il Portico, a publishing company owing EBD, Marietti1820, Emi.

-He is an associate of the Accademia dei Lincei, honorary member of the Accademia Rubiconia, alderman for the Académie internationale des sciences religieuses, member of the scientific committee of the Enciclopedia Italiana, member of the trustees board for the celebrations of the 150th anniversary of Italy's unification, board member of Refo500, board member for the Dizionario biografico degli italiani, member of the international board for reviews such as the Revue d'histoire ecclésiastique in Leuven, Schweizerischen Zeitschrift für Religions- und Kulturgeschichte in Fribourg, and Studia Historiæ Ecclesiasticæ published by the University of South Africa.
+He serves as member of the international board for reviews such as the Revue d'histoire ecclésiastique in Leuven, Schweizerischen Zeitschrift für Religions- und Kulturgeschichte in Fribourg, and Studia Historiæ Ecclesiasticæ published by the University of South Africa.

 He is working on La grande storia and special hosts for the national broadcasting History Channel.
 He has created and currently hosts Il sabbatico on Rainews24.
-He is also a columnist for both Il Corriere della Sera and La Repubblica.
+He is also a columnist for both Il Corriere della Sera wince 2000 and he offered views and comments for many networks and newspapers.

-Professor Melloni is a major contributor to the work on the Second Vatican Council led and promoted by the so-called “scuola di Bologna”.
-Its research mainly focused on the discontinuity hermeneutics, which differs from the official position of the Church according to a few Italian journalists.
-Pope Benedict XVI in fact states: "Discontinuity hermeneutics is likely to create an abrupt separation between the pre-conciliar and post-conciliar church".
-On the other hand, scholars related to the “scuola di Bologna” highlight the fact that the Pope's opinion does not centre exclusively on continuity.
-According to Melloni it is impossible to read the Pope's words as a mere post-conciliar repentance.

 Between 2020 and 2024, Melloni served as a Chief Scientific Advisor to the European Commission.